Tent Schools International

 Q: Do you send North American instructors to teach in refugee camps?

 A: We do not send teachers to camps.
 Instead, we work through trusted partners to support Christian instructors from within a host country.
-However, we do offer trauma-informed guides for educators working with displaced children in the United States.
+In some cases an instructor will share a nationality and first language with the children s/he serves – an ideal scenario that offers children familiarity and comfort while living in a nation that is new to them.

 Q: Do you lead mission trips to refugee camps?

 A: We do not lead mission teams to the camps.
-Instead, we offer our expertise along with that of our partners on Vision Trips – teams of supporters who travel to refugee camps to learn about the schools and form relationships with our partners and those from within the displaced populations we serve.
+Instead, we offer TSI Vision Trips beginning in summer 2025 – teams of supporters and those curious about supporting our mission who travel to Jordan to learn about the schools and form relationships with our partners and the displaced families they serve.
 We then encourage advocacy for the Tent Schools mission once supporters have returned.
-To learn more about how you can travel on a Vision Trip, contact us.
+Learn more about how you can travel on a Vision Trip!

 Q: Do you own or operate the schools?